7 Signs Someone Might Be Emotionally Unstable

 6. They Have Strained Relationships

+If someone close to you always seems to be burning bridges with old friends or family members, or otherwise seems to have trouble maintaining their relationships, it could be a sign of emotional instability.
 "Those that have exhibited emotional instability often have problems with relationships with others, including personal relationships and relationships at work," says Hampton.
 You might notice they have short friendships or conflicts with people in multiple areas in their life.
 This may not always be the case, but when gravitating from one emotion to the next, it can impact those closest to this person.

-7. They Have Issues Containing Their Feelings
+7. They Find It Hard To Contain Their Feelings

 Those who are having difficulty with emotional stability might have trouble keeping their emotions inside, and they might act out onto others.
 "This means that they have trouble managing their feelings and mood states and tend to 'discharge' them on those around them," says Cormier.
 This can be unpredictable, and often abrupt.